We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Emeraude Parfum de Toilette

 A popular perfume by Coty for women.
 The release year is unknown.
 The scent is floral-resinous.
-The longevity is above-average.
 The production was apparently discontinued.

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.